- Google Chrome is a great browser, but it’s not flawless, and issues with it can sometimes occur.

-Sadly, even with all its great features, and because the developers at Google are always experimenting ways to improve your search experience, the search engine isn’t immune to occasional bugs.
+Sadly, even with all its great features, and because the developers at Google are always experimenting with ways to improve your search experience, the search engine isn’t immune to occasional bugs.

-Oftentimes, as internet users, we lack the technical expertise to debug issues like this one.
+Oftentimes, as Internet users, we lack the technical expertise to debug issues like this one.
 This causes considerable frustration, stops us from working, and puts us in conflict with the same machines that are supposed to make our lives easier.

 Oddly enough the QUIC protocol was designed by Google as a way to speed up your browsing experience.
-But as with most experimental software, the bedding in period is often marked by glitches.
+But as with most experimental software, the bedding-in period is often marked by glitches.

-- Open a new tab in your Chrome browser
+- Open a new tab in your Chrome browser.

 - In the search bar, type this string – chrome://flags/.
 You should get this screen:

-- Don’t get alarmed by the ‘Careful, these experiments may bite’ message.
-Just scroll down and locate ‘Experimental QUIC protocol‘.
+- Don’t get alarmed by the Careful, these experiments may bite message.
+Just scroll down and locate Experimental QUIC protocol.

 - Click the drop-down menu and select the disable function.